-The intent of the Bill is to urgently promote employment growth to support New Zealand’s recovery from the impacts of COVID-19 by establishing a new fast-track consenting and designation process for certain types of infrastructure and development projects.
-The Bill is a short-term intervention and will self-repeal 2 years after enactment.
+The purpose of the Act is to urgently promote employment to support New Zealand’s recovery from the impacts of COVID-19, by establishing a new fast-track consenting and designation process for certain types of infrastructure and development projects.
+The Act is a short-term intervention and will self-repeal on 8th July 2022.

 So, what types of projects are eligible and what is the process?

-The Minister for the Environment (and Minister for Conservation if any part of the project is in the coastal marine area) can accept a project for fast-tracking if he is satisfied that the project will meet the purpose of the Act.
-The Bill sets out matters he may take into consideration, including:
+The Minister for the Environment (and Minister for Conservation if any part of the project is in the coastal marine area) can refer a project for fast-tracking if he is satisfied that the project will help achieve the purpose of the Act.
+The Act sets out matters he may have regard to, including:

-- Whether the project will result in public benefits, for example, generating employment, increasing house supply, providing infrastructure, transitioning to a low-emissions economy, strengthening resilience by managing natural hazard risk and effects of climate change.
+4. Whether the project will result in public benefits, for example, generating employment, increasing house supply, providing infrastructure, transitioning to a low-emissions economy, strengthening resilience by managing natural hazard risk and effects of climate change;

-If the referral application is granted, the Governor-General (via an Order in Council) will refer the project to the second stage of the fast track consenting process, an expert consenting panel who will make the final decision on the project.
+If the referral application is granted, the Governor-General (via an Order in Council) will refer the project (or part of a project) to the second stage of the fast track consenting process, an expert consenting panel who will make the final decision on the project.

 Other features of the process include:

-- The Panel must issue its Decision within 25 working days of receiving comments.
-The Panel can extend that timeframe by a further 25 working days due to the scale of a particular proposal.
+The Panel must issue its Decision within 25 working days of receiving comments.
+The Panel can extend that timeframe by a further 25 working days due to the nature or scale of a particular proposal.

-If you would like to find out more about this new process, or discuss whether your project might be eligible for fast-tracking, please contact a member of our Resource Management and Local Government Team.
+If you would like to find out more about this new process (including some of the benefits and potential pitfalls), or discuss whether your project might be eligible for fast-tracking, please contact a member of our Resource Management and Local Government Team.

 Latest Update: 29June 2020